Javascript Menu by Deluxe-Menu.com

 Brethren Witness Office

-One of the eight administrative departments of the General Board, responsible for issues involving social justice, witness, peace, hunger, the environment, women, and the activities of the Washington Office.
+One of the eight administrative departments of the former General Board.
+It was responsible for issues involving social justice, witness, peace, hunger, the environment, women, and the activities of the Washington Office.
+Due to financial difficulties it was closed March 19, 2009.

 Bridgewater College